The First Lie and Its Implications for Christians

 Jesus Himself stated, "I saw Satan fall like lightning from heaven" (Luke 10:18).

-So the first lie was that one made below God's level should have a position that God did not want him to have.
+So the first lie was someone lying to himself.
+And part of that was that one made below God's level should have a position that God did not want him to have.

 The Bible shows it is "the Devil and Satan, who deceives the whole world" (Revelation 12:9).
 Eve, herself, accepted Satan's lie to her (II Corinthians 11:3) and also deceived herself (Genesis 3:6; I Timothy 2:14), and thus began human deception.